Martin Zellar

 Martin Lee Zellar (born June 14, 1963) is a Minnesota-based musician and songwriter.
 Martin Zellar is the brother of writer Brad Zellar.

 Early career

 Zellar grew up in Austin, Minnesota.
 While still in high school, Zellar formed his first band, Fallout, with childhood friend and bassist Nick Ciola.
 Zellar and Ciola have played in bands together for more than 30 years.
+In the mid-1980s, he was a member of the Take It to the Limit Band, which would become the supergroup Golden Smog.

 Gear Daddies

 Upon graduation, Zellar moved to the Twin Cities and in 1984 joined fellow Austin, Minnesotans Ciola, guitarist Randy Broughten, and drummer and fellow songwriter James "Billy" Dankert as the Gear Daddies.
 The band enjoyed much regional and some national success, and released three albums.
 They officially broke up in 1992, but began playing enthusiastically attended reunion shows a few years later.

 Solo Career and Hardways

 With the dissolution of the Gear Daddies, the songwriter began making albums and performing with a band that would become known as Martin Zellar and The Hardways, including at various times Nick Ciola, Scott Wenum, Wilson Zellar, Jesse Duke, Luke Kramer, Whelan Keenan, Dan Neale, Adam Levy, Noah Levy, Jon Duncan, Marc Retish, Patrik Tanner, and Randy Broughten.